b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-vs-Covid.md

 I don't know how else to interpret Nelson's claim that this conference would be unlike any other.
 It's the 200th anniversary of something that *[[First Vision|definitely happened in 1820]]* don't scrutinize that claim please

 Nelson wanted to make another *[formal proclamation](https://www.churchofjesuschrist.org/study/scriptures/ordinances-and-proclamations?lang=eng)*, because he won't rest until he can one-up [Hinckley](https://www.churchofjesuschrist.org/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng) at every opportunity.
 This is what Nelson was excited about, to make it memorable and unforgettable.
-It's 200 years after the canonized record of the First Vision.
+It's 200 years after the canonized record of the First Vision, and so the topical subject of the conference was the First Vision.

 &nbsp;